manheim/terraform-pipeline/docs/TagPlugin.md

         .build()
 ```

-If you want to simplify the cli command you can pass the tags using `-var-file` instaed.
+If you want to simplify the cli command you can pass the tags using `-var-file` instead.

 ```
 // Jenkinsfile